emmanuel-akpandara/enquiry-app-dotnet-angular/README.md

 - Model binding and entity relationships with **Entity Framework Core**.
 - Connecting Angular forms to backend services using **HTTPClient**.
 - Routing, services, and reactive forms in **Angular 19**.
-- Structuring a full-stack project with Git and `.gitignore`.